Jatin083/ChatApplication/README.md

 2. Navigate to the project directory:

-   cd chatapplication
+   cd chatapplication and cd to both frontend and backend in different terminal

-3. Install dependencies:
+3. Install dependencies for both :

    npm install